Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Simulation Results

 I now compare the FMSC to the GMM moment selection criteria of \cite{Andrews1999}, which take the form $MSC(S) = J_n(S) - h(|S|)\kappa_n$, where $J_n(S)$ is the $J$-test statistic under moment set $S$ and $-h(|S|)\kappa_n$ is a ``bonus term'' that rewards the inclusion of more moment conditions.
 For each member of this family we choose the moment set that \emph{minimizes} $MSC(S)$.
 If we take $h(|S|) = (p + |S| - r)$, then $\kappa_n = \log{n}$ gives a GMM analogue of Schwarz's Bayesian Information Criterion (GMM-BIC) while $\kappa_n = 2.01 \log{\log{n}}$ gives an analogue of the Hannan-Quinn Information Criterion (GMM-HQ), and $\kappa_n = 2$ gives an analogue of Akaike's Information Criterion (GMM-AIC).
 Like the maximum likelihood model selection criteria upon which they are based, the GMM-BIC and GMM-HQ are consistent provided that Assumption \ref{assump:Andrews} holds, while the GMM-AIC, like the FMSC, is conservative.
 Figure \ref{fig:chooseIVsim_RMSErelMSC} gives the RMSE values for the post-FMSC estimator alongside those of the post-GMM-BIC, HQ and AIC estimators.
 I calculate the $J$-test statistic using a centered covariance matrix estimator, following the recommendation of \cite{Andrews1999}.
 For small sample sizes, the GMM-BIC, AIC and HQ are quite erratic: indded for $N = 50$ the FMSC has a uniformly smaller RMSE.
-This problem comes from the fact that the $J$-test statistic can be very badly behaved in small samples.\footnote{For more details, see Appendix \ref{sec:downwardJ}.} As the sample size becomes larger, the classic tradeoff between consistent and conservative selection emerges.
+This problem comes from the fact that the $J$-test statistic can be very badly behaved in small samples.\footnote{For more details, see Online Appendix \ref{sec:downwardJ}.} As the sample size becomes larger, the classic tradeoff between consistent and conservative selection emerges.
 For the smallest values of $\rho$ the consistent criteria outperform the conservative criteria; for moderate values the situation is reversed.
 The consistent criteria, however, have the highest worst-case RMSE.
-For a discussion of a combined strategy based on the GMM information criteria of \cite{Andrews1999} and the canonical correlations information criteria of \cite{HallPeixe2003}, see Appendix \ref{sec:CCIC}.
-For a comparison with the downward $J$-test, see Appendix \ref{sec:downwardJ}.
+For a discussion of a combined strategy based on the GMM information criteria of \cite{Andrews1999} and the canonical correlations information criteria of \cite{HallPeixe2003}, see Online Appendix \ref{sec:CCIC}.
+For a comparison with the downward $J$-test, see Online Appendix \ref{sec:downwardJ}.
+Online Appendix \ref{sec:appendWeak} presents results for a modified simulation experiment in which the valid estimator suffers from a weak instrument problem.
+The FMSC performs very well in this case.